 People trust their friends and family far more than any advertisements.
 Having positive reviews on your social media profiles can go a long way in earning people’s trust and increasing your chances of turning strangers into followers, and followers into business.

 Whichever way you slice it, it only takes a few minutes to ask someone for their feedback.
 This quick act can pay off huge in social proof.

+Choose a post that promotes a strong piece of content—whether that be an important message, landing page, offer, blog post, video, or other media asset.
 There are no real limitations on what you can pin.
 But pin something.
 Otherwise you’re just wasting one of your Twitter profile’s biggest assets.

-Add media to your LinkedIn jobs
+11. Add media to your LinkedIn jobs

-A prime example of this is the media option in the experience section of your LinkedIn profile—one of the most widely underused features on the social network.
+A prime example of this is the media option in the Experience section of your LinkedIn profile—one of the most widely underused features on the social network.
 The media option allows you to showcase your work.
 In other words, rather than telling people that you worked on a huge project or wrote a blog post, you can show them through an image and a link to the work.

-Rotate the link in your Instagram bio
+12. Rotate the link in your Instagram bio

-Post a new photo to support any online initiative you want, then in the description, say “see our profile for a link to this campaign!”
+Post a new photo to support any online initiative you want, then in the description, say “See our profile for a link to this campaign!”
 Then change the link.
-It will take you about 30 seconds to update, and can help turn your Instagram profile into a real business asset.
+It will take you about 30 seconds to update, and can help turn your Instagram profile into an instant business asset.

-Like relevant pages from your Facebook page
+13. Like relevant pages from your Facebook page